AzureX1212/Requiem-UO-Map/README.md

 1. Create a basic map file. _9/23/17_

-2. Use tiles to lessen resource load on the map itself. _Dropped due to issues_
+2. Use tiles to lessen resource load on the map itself. _Dropped due to multiple issues_

 3. Add in markers detailing Point's of Interests (POI) for players and add them to a separate layer. _9-25-17_